model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 <!-- Is basically the pitch and addressing the user. -->

-Function contracts provide an interface for verified abstraction, a mechanism similar to [stubbing], but sound[^simple-unsoundness].
-This kind of verified stubbing allows for modular verification, which paves the way for the following two ambitious goals.
+Function contracts provide an interface for a verified, sound[^simple-unsoundness] type of of [stubbing].
+This allows for modular verification, which paves the way for the following two ambitious goals.

 [^simple-unsoundness]: The main remaining threat to soundness in the use of
     contracts, as defined in this proposal, is the reliance on user-supplied